-Lunch – lunch time is from 11.50 – 12.55.
+Lunch – lunch time begins at 11.30am for Reception children and 11.50am for Key Stage 1, Lunchtimes are one hour long.
 Parents can provide their child with a healthy packed lunch or take advantage of our school kitchen, where all children are entitled to a free hot or cold meal.

 Healthy eating is encouraged and foods cooked in our kitchen are low in fat, low in salt and home cooked wherever possible.
 We use fresh vegetables every day and have an assorted salad bar for the children to choose from.
 We offer a choice of water or milk.

 The current "School Menu Week" can be found on the Newsletter.

 We encourage healthy eating for packed lunches and must comply with our Food Policy.
 Please do not send children with sweets, chocolate or food known to contain nuts.
 Children may bring a cold drink in an unbreakable flask (please do not send fizzy drinks).
 Water is provided.

 Reception children can be collected at 11.30am and should be returned to school at 12.30pm.
 Key stage 1 children should be collected at 11.50am and returned at 12.50pm.

 Every child is given a whole piece of fruit and water is supplied throughout the school.
 We understand how important it is to drink plenty of water so children can bring a water bottle in order to drink throughout the school day.
 Milk can be ordered through ‘Cool Milk’ and delivered to your child in school daily.
 No snacks or other drinks are allowed.